-In an interview with the Progressive Post, MEP Jo Leinen gave his views on EU-China relations, including China’s Belt and Road Initiative (BRI), Chinese investments in the EU such as buying the Port of Piraeus in Greece and future cooperation between the EU and China.
+An interview by Alain Bloëdt, Editor-in-Chief of The Progressive Post, with MEP Jo Leinen, who gives his views on EU-China relations, including China’s Belt and Road Initiative (BRI), Chinese investments in the EU such as buying the Port of Piraeus in Greece and future cooperation between the EU and China.

 PP: How would you define the supposed EU-China relations ‘win-win’ relationship after five years?